Mātanga Auahi Kore Māori (Smokefree Health Promotion Practitioner)

 He korero mōu: What we are looking for

-- Training in coaching or counselling of wellbeing, behavioural change or addiction
+- Training/education related to behavioural change or addiction

 - Ability to converse in Te Reo Māori